oto-gitops-oneshot/otp-gitops-services/README.md

 The following [link](https://www.ibm.com/docs/en/db2/11.5?topic=SSEPGG_11.5.0/com.ibm.db2.luw.db2u_openshift.doc/doc/t_db2u_install_op_catalog.html) contains the CatalogSource specification.
 The Subscription is not given in the link.
 We "reverse-engineered" it by deploying the operator manually via the OpenShift UI and retrieving the Subscription object created as a consequence.

+### DB2 - Instance

+The relevant objects defining the DB2 deployment assets are housed in the **instances/db2/create** directory.
+We use, again, the kustomize framework to tailor each deployment given the deployment platform.
+The DB2UCluster CR requires a storageClassName field, which is a function of the target hyperscaler.
+We have tested this against ROKS, hence the presence of the **ibmcloud-roks** directory, which overrides both the version and the storageClassName accordingly.
+Perhaps the changes should have split across multiple files, as opposed to one to make it clear what each file is responsible for.

+You may recall the pull secret required to pull the image is defined in the **pull-secret.yaml** file in the **instances/db2/create/base** directory.
+Populating this was discussed in the pre-requisite steps as given [here](https://github.com/oto-gitops-oneshot#prerequisite---secret-creation).